Central Secretariat metro station

 The Central Secretariat (often abbreviated Central Sectt on platforms and trains) is a Delhi Metro station in Delhi, on the Yellow Line.
 The Violet Line links it with Badarpur Border.
 The station provides a same-level interchange between the two lines.
 It was the southern terminus of the Yellow Line from 3 July 2005 to 3 September 2010, and the northern terminus of the Violet Line from 3 October 2010 to 26 June 2014.

 Nearby landmarks include Krishi Bhavan, and the Parliament House, India Gate and Secretariat Building.

+Construction

+Station

+The construction of Central Secretariat's Violet Line station was the first time when an operational underground station was expanded to accommodate an interchange.
+It was also the first time when an interchange facility was provided at both the concourse and platform levels for passengers.
+The length of each platform is 140 metres, with a width of 6.5 metres.

+Tunnel

+The tunnel at Central Secretariat's Violet line is a cut-and-cover box type tunnel with a height of 5.75 metres and width of 5.2 metres.

+Connections

 Many DTC buses terminate outside the nearby Kendriya Terminal, including the 7 (Kewal Park), 185 (Nathul Pura), 190 (Burari), 260 (Harsh Vihar), 270 (Karawal Nagar), 271 (Jagat Pur Temple) and 581 (Deoli).